KygoSkyrus/skypress/client/src/Notes.md

 # done stuff
 - DONE::put all the validation to add classname..what if user eneters a classname staring with dot
+- add data for html tags
+- fix the hamburger
 - have to fix that there are data attributes when html is exported
 - add cursors where they are needed
 - enable editing content of element
 - modify alert,,dont use system one;;update--goint with the system alerts,,no need for custom one
 - fix UI, add icons
 - add export feature
+- have to add all the elemets option
+- have to add options for elements like input anchor etc